mmmatson/text-editor/README.md

 ## Usage

-Click this link to use the application: (link placeholder)
+Click this link to use the application: https://fast-coast-68271.herokuapp.com/

 Click the "install" button at the top left-hand corner of the page to use the application offline.

-(placeholder for screenshot)

 ## Credits